cchitsiang/awesome-stars/topics.md

 - [faultline/faultline](https://github.com/faultline/faultline) - Error tracking tool on AWS managed services.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
-- [linkall-labs/vanus](https://github.com/linkall-labs/vanus) - Vanus is an open-source, cloud-native, Serverless message queue for building EDA applications with Ease.
+- [linkall-labs/vanus](https://github.com/linkall-labs/vanus) - Vanus is a Serverless, event streaming system with processing capabilities.
+It connects SaaS, Cloud Services, and Databases to help users build next-gen event-driven Apps.
 - [inngest/inngest](https://github.com/inngest/inngest) - Inngest is an open-source, event-driven platform which makes it easy for developers to build, test, and deploy serverless functions without worrying about infrastructure, queues, or stateful services.
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [Serverless-Devs/Serverless-Devs](https://github.com/Serverless-Devs/Serverless-Devs) - :fire::fire::fire: Serverless Devs developer tool ( Serverless Devs 开发者工具 )